 Spring: 2 AMST or electives Field Exams

-**Students may take one 400 level course for credit with the permission of the Graduate Chair.
+All MA students may take one 400-level course for credit with the permission of the Graduate Chair.

-If the student’s primary degree is American Studies, LIS counts 9 credits at the 600 level.
-Thus only 33 LIS credits for the MLISc are needed instead of 42.
+If the student’s primary degree is American Studies, of the 30 credits required for this MA, LIS counts 9 credits at the 600 level.
+Thus only 30 LIS credits for the MLISc are needed instead of 39, for a total of 60 credits for both degrees.

-If the student’s primary degree is LIS, the Department of American Studies accepts 9 credits from the following so the MA requires 21 American Studies credits:
+If the student’s primary degree is LIS, of the 39 credits required for the MLISc, the Department of American Studies accepts 9 credits from the following so the MA requires 21 American Studies credits:

 Students must apply directly to the School of Library and Information Studies for admission to its Master’s program.